charly3pins/blog/content/about/_index.md

 title = "About Charly3Pins"
 +++

+My name is Carles 🙋🏻‍♂️, but I always used Charly3Pins as my username; if you wanna know why, you can ask me 😜

-Hungry for challenges and willing to learn new things every day.
+I'm a software engineer 👨🏻‍💻 hungry for challenges and willing to learn new things every day 🙇🏻‍♂️

-Focused in best practices.

-Currently in Go.
+I like the devops culture and researching different things focused in best practices 📜

+Currently I'm working in Go 🐿️ as the main language, but not scared to learn or use another ones 🎉

+In my free time I like to play videogames 🎮, do some sports like running 🏃🏻, playing football ⚽ or gym workouts 🏋🏻‍♂️

+Also I love walking with my dogs 🐕 and going to the mountain to disconnect from the city always I can 🌄